Publishing can increase nonprofit organization income for some kinds of nonprofits by Dr. Rudolph Rosen

 I told students a way to increase income even further is to offer editorial services, for a fee, to make the member’s writing more readable (e.g., by fixing bad grammar).
 Students saw this as a waste of resources when an organization is supposed to be doing good.

 As discussions continued I explained it was just another fundraising technique.
 After all, many organizations’ magazines, newspapers and newsletters include articles written by members.
-Although there are usually no fees assessed to authors, why not expand the concept and charge for the privilege of publishing.
+Although there are usually no fees assessed to authors, why not expand the concept and charge for the privilege of publishing books.
 Some members might actually buy some of the books, which the organization could sell.

 What happened next changed the way I thought about the vanity press concept.